Always (Friday Night Lights): Plot

 Tim and Tyra (Adrianne Palicki) go to the open field together.
 Tyra admits that she always loved Tim but has big plans for her future which she has no intention of giving up on for him while Tim states that he will stay living in Dillon and that he is determined to get his life together.
 They simply agree that maybe one day their paths could reunite.
 Before the game, Eric tells Tami that he has chosen to decline the contract, feeling it is time to allow her in deciding their future and thus wanting her to accept the job and for them to move to Philadelphia together.
 They share a kiss.
 The Lions leave for the Cotton Bowl, where they face the Hudgins Hawks.
 With 3 seconds left, the Lions are losing 26-21 and Eric instructs Vince in making a 60-yard Hail Mary pass.
 As Vince throws it, the scene ends.

 Eight months later, Eric is now coaching the Pemberton Pioneers high school football team in Philadelphia, while Tami is happy with her new job at Braemore.
 Most of the Lions team members (including Billy and the coaching staff) are now part of the Panthers, revealing that they won the state championship game.
 Luke enlists in the army and kisses Becky goodbye, giving her his championship ring as he departs.
 Matt and Julie are now living happily together in Chicago.
 Jess has become a coach for the Dallas Walker Spartans team.
-Buddy (Brad Leland) has a sign mounted in the Panthers’ locker room that reads their motto "Clear eyes.
+Buddy (Brad Leland) has a sign mounted in the Panthers' locker room that reads their motto "Clear eyes.
 Full hearts.
-Can’t lose!".
+Can't lose!".
 Tim is building a house in the open field, with Billy's help, and both proclaim "Texas forever."
-At night, Eric assembles the Pioneers, telling them he is looking forward to coaching them & instructing them to prepare for practice the following morning.
+At night, Eric assembles the Pioneers, telling them he is looking forward to coaching them and instructing them to prepare for practice the following morning.
 Tami arrives and they share a kiss as they prepare to go home.
-While they walk off the field, the lights turn off as the episode ends.
+While they walk off the field, the lights turn off.